emertechie/express-local-auth/README.md

 ```

 If a user is found with the posted email, the [Email Service](#email-service)
-should send an email to the user with a link back to the next GET /resetpassword route.
+is used to send an email to the user with a link to the next /resetpassword route.

 If no user found, the [Email Service](#email-service) can choose to notify the email address owner anyway
-to make them aware of possible hack attempt.
+to make them aware of a possible hack attempt.

 ### Render reset password callback view